Get Involved banner

 – Joseph O’Donnell

 Below are two alumni stories graciously permitted to appear in front of the firewall to help you see what a complete contribution might look like.
-As Dan Lucey MED'81 and Joe O'Donnell MED'71 wrote in their article Wisdom stories for medical students on graduation day, "Hopefully these wisdom stories will impact the lived experience of the clinical clerks and graduates as they grow in medicine and encounter situations that require wisdom."

 Doctor-Patient Relationships: It's All About the Patient by John Eisold